idfive/Developer-Documentation/docs/general/ticketing/tasking.md

-# Tasking the Development Team
+# Tasking the Creative Team

 Generally, we consider taskings to be smaller tasks, not full projects, and do not require a full blown project brief.
-However, there still needs to be a tasking completed to the individual team member to complete what is required.
-This becomes extremely important when shuffling resources into projects they are not familiar with. **This is needed for every developer being brought on board, or if switching developers mid task.**
+However, there still needs to be a tasking completed to onboard the individual team member doing the job, to successfully complete what is required.
+This becomes extremely important when shuffling resources into projects they are not familiar with. **This is needed for every creative team member being brought on board, or if switching team members mid task.** Some information may be ommited if the Team Member is extremely familiar with the project, but as a general rule, if in doubt, write it out.

 ## Tasker (PM/AE/Etc.)